Page images

 EPUB

 able height, and nearly one hundred yards in breadth.
 This is the place where Beauchamp made his observations, and it is certainly the most interesting part of the ruins of Babylon; every vestige discoverable in it declares it to have been composed of buildings far superior to all the rest which have left traces in the eastern quarter: the bricks are of the finest description; and notwithstanding this is the grand storehouse of them, and that the greatest supplies have been and are now constantly drawn from it, they appear still to be abundant.
 But the operation of extracting the bricks has caused great confusion, and contributed much to increase the difficulty of decyphering the original design of this mound, as in search of them the workmen pierce into it in every direction, hollowing out deep ravines and pits, and throwing up the rubbish in heaps on the surface.
-In some places they have bored into the solid mass, forming winding caverns and subterranean passages, which, from their being left without adequate support frequently bury the workmen in the rubbish.
-In all these excavations, walls of burnt brick laid in lime mortar of a very good quality are seen; and in addition to the substances generally strewed on the surfaces of all these mounds, we here fiud fragments of alabaster vessels, fine earthenware, marble, and great quantities of varnished tiles, the glazing and colouring of which are surpisin fresh.
+In some places they have bored into the solid mass, forming winding caverns and subterranean passages, which, from their being left without adequate sup. port frequently bury the workmen in the rubbish.
+In all these excavations, walls of burut brick laid in lime mortar of a very good quality are seen; and in addition to the substances generally strewed on the surfaces of all these mounds, we here find fragments of alabaster vessels, fine earthenware, marble, and great quantities of varnished tiles, the glazing and colouring of which are surprisin, fresh.
 In a hollow near the southern part I found a sepulchral urn of earthenware, which had been broken in digging, and near it lay some human bones which pulverized with the touch."

 The great subject, therefore, of debate that [still remains for decision among antiquarians, is, whether, in that stupendous mass of ruins called the MUJELIBE, or in that still vaster mass the BIRS NIMROOD, we have found the actual remains of the tower of Belus, or, in more popular language, BABEL.
 In the one, or the other, they must exist, for nothing of similar magnitude is to be found in all the adjoining district; no object exalts itself with such impressive grandeur, or exhibits such immense quantities of the true kiln burnt Babylonian brick.